bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

 One paragraph-ish:

 * Explain how the CPU provides concurrency:
+It provides concurrency because computations can be executed out of order or partially without affecting the final outcome.

 * Describe assembly language and machine language:
+Assemby language is a low level programming language, that is represented by mnemonics, which are easier to understand.
+It is converted to machine language so the cpu can execute instructions.
+Machine language is represented numerically which makes it difficult to code in and prone to mistakes.

 * Suggest the role that graphics cards play in machine learning:
+GPUs run much faster since it has parallel computing capabilities compared to CPUs which just has concurrent capabilities.
+This makes GPUs much better for machine learning as machine learning has a massive amount of computations.

 ## Coding